skliff13/CompetitionsParticipation/Covid19Segmentation2020/src/README.md

 * [vgg16j.py](vgg16j.py) generates Pytorch versions of VGG-bases 3D segmentation nets which use ImageNet pretrain, VGG16J and VGG19J are implemented here
-* [vgg16j_keras.py](vgg16j_keras.py) does the same for Keras (not used within this framework, some features might be missing)
+* [vgg16j_keras.py](vgg16j_keras.py) does the same for Keras (not used within this framework, may be slightly different)
 * [metadata](metadata) stores two versions (`v1` and `v2`) splitting of challenge `Train` data set into domestic `training` and `validation` subsets; `v0` version is the default split from MONAI baseline
 * [.env](.env) is used for setting up environment variables which are used by the [monai_baseline.py](monai_baseline.py)